Travis

 all_branches: true

-Builds triggered from Pull Requests will never trigger a deploy.
+Builds triggered from Pull Requests will never trigger a deployment.

-In some setups, you might want to run a command on Heroku after a successful deploy.
+In some setups, you might want to run a command on Heroku after a successful deployment.
 You can do this with the run option:

 deploy: